Data Spotlight: Does Age or Mileage Affect Lifecycle More?

-This raises the question: Do key factors, like age and miles driven, that aid in determining vehicle life cycle, actually help you determine how expensive a vehicle may be to operate as it ages?
+This raises the question: Do key factors, like age and miles driven, that typically determine vehicle lifecycle, actually help you determine how expensive a vehicle will be to operate as it ages?

-Both age and mileage driven in the vehicle’s lifetime determine the expense needed to operate a vehicle.
+Both age and mileage impact the cost over time of operating a vehicle.
 These two variables can give insight into maintenance costs associated with the vehicle as well.

 In this table, each cell shows the average maintenance cost (consisting of parts and labor) per mile for a vehicle of the specified age and LTD mileage.

-For example, a four year-old pickup truck with 50,000 LTD miles can be expected to cost you an average of $0.14 per mile in parts and labor to stay on the road every time you drive.
+For example, a four-year-old pickup truck with 50,000 LTD miles can be expected to cost you an average of $0.16 per mile in parts and labor to stay on the road every time you drive.

-In this table, the green cells reflect the cost of less expensive vehicles, whereas the red cells represent more expensive options.
+In this table, the green cells highlight the sweet spots where it is less expensive to operate these vehicles.
+Whereas the red cells represent the points at which operating costs become more expensive.

 As we look at the table, the colors illustrate an unexpected pattern.
 Moving across the row horizontally (representing LTD miles), you’ll notice slight changes in color, rather than a dramatic shift.